o3de/o3de.org/content/docs/user-guide/features/platforms/mobile-performance.md

 ---
 description: ' Follow these guidelines to generate art assets and tune Open 3D Engine performance for mobile devices. '
-title: 'Lumberyard Performance Tuning Guidelines for Mobile Devices'
+title: 'O3DE Performance Tuning Guidelines for Mobile Devices'
 ---
-# Lumberyard Performance Tuning Guidelines for Mobile Devices {#ios-android-performance-guidelines}
+# O3DE Performance Tuning Guidelines for Mobile Devices {#ios-android-performance-guidelines}

-See the following guidelines for generating art assets for mobile games with Lumberyard and how to tune Lumberyard performance for mobile devices\.
+See the following guidelines for generating art assets for mobile games with O3DE and how to tune O3DE performance for mobile devices\.

 **Topics**
 + [Art Guidelines](#ios-android-performance-art-guidelines)